 She handed the vest to Janice and the woman put it back on.
 She twitched the vest nearly closed the way it normally would be worn.
 Her weapon thus became visible only if she let the vest swing open.

 The woman, being right handed, would swing the left side of her vest aside and grab the butt across her chest with her right hand.
 Then she’d use the heel of her hand to push down on the butt to free it from the holster so she could grasp the weapon and draw it.
-The clamshell was secure enough that Janice could run while wearing it, though she’d have to hold the weapon with her left hand to keep it from swinging awkwardly.
+The clamshell was secure enough that Janice could run while wearing it, though she’d have to hold the holstered weapon with her left hand to keep it from swinging awkwardly.

 Janice shrugged her shoulders and adjusted the straps slightly.
 Satisfied, she turned half away from Anna and drew the weapon as she’d been instructed.
 Anna watched her weapon handling closely, ready to correct her friend if necessary.

-She did not need it.
+Janice did not need help.
 She carefully removed the magazine and worked the action to ensure no cartridge remained inside the weapon.
 She then practiced replacing the magazine and chambering a round.
 All while still facing half away from Anna.
 She repeated the unloading and loading process several times, till it became easy for her.
 A lot of practice would be needed to make this automatic, but this was enough for her to be minimally proficient.

 Meanwhile Anna had sent Pegasus up a half mile and had been using Pegasus’s gravity radar to surveil the area around them out to the distance to the Pass: eight kilometers or about five miles.